LF-digitala-kanaler/fonts/README.md

 ```

 ## CSS
-This package includes a complete CSS implementation of the font stack which can
+This package includes a complete CSS implementation of the font stacks ready to
-be imported and configured using CSS custom properties.
+be imported.

-The implementation declares the two custom properties
+The file declares the two custom properties
 `--lf-font-family-sans-serif` and `--lf-font-family-serif` which can be used to
-define the appropriate font family.
+apply the appropriate font family.

 ```css
 @import "@lf-digitala-kanaler/fonts";